mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 we create an expression that we haven't evaluated yet.

-With functions it gets a little more complicated.
-Arguments to functions are not evaluate right away, so you can get the corresponding expressions using `substitute`.
+With functions, it gets a little more complicated.
+Arguments to functions are not evaluated right away so you can get the corresponding expressions using `substitute`.
 It is because function arguments are not "passed by value" that this is possible, but if you evaluate an argument it doesn't matter much.
 Using `substitute` is just a way of getting a quoted expression without requiring that the caller gives you one explicitly.

 Ok, so why is quoting and evaluating that interesting?
-Two reasons, one is that you can manipulate an expression before you evaluate it—if you are into that kind of things—and second, you can change the context an expression is evaluate in.
+Two reasons, one is that you can manipulate an expression before you evaluate it—if you are into that kind of things—and second, you can change the context an expression is evaluated in.

 Consider this example: